The Insurance Disputes Law Review: Spain

 It should also be noted that the insurer's action may be only brought in the courts of the Member State in which the defendant is resident, whether that person is the policyholder, the insured or the beneficiary of the disputed policy.

-When, however, an arbitration clause is validly incorporated to the insurance contract, the claim must be addressed to the chosen arbitration tribunal under its applicable arbitration rules.
-If, regardless of the arbitration clause, a claim is submitted before a Spanish court, the court can decline its jurisdiction for the claim, following an application made by the respondent.
+However, when an arbitration clause is validly incorporated into the insurance contract, the claim must be addressed to the chosen arbitral tribunal under the applicable arbitration rules.
+If a claim is submitted to a Spanish court regardless of the arbitration clause, the court can decline jurisdiction for the claim, following an application made by the respondent.

 The foreign judgment or arbitration award procedure consists mainly of two stages.
-The first is the recognition or 'exequatur' of the judgment or arbitral award.
-Here, the Spanish Courts will ensure that the judgment or arbitration award to be recognised has been issued respecting public order provisions and other international regulations.
-The second stage consists in the enforcement of that decision, basically, obtaining a judicial payment order, seizure of assets and public sale of those assets.
-The competent court will be either the first instance courts or the mercantile courts, depending of the type of insurance contract, of the domicile of the party against which the recognition and enforcement is sought.
+The first is the recognition or exequatur of the judgment or arbitral award.
+Here, the Spanish courts will ensure that the judgment or arbitration award to be recognised has been issued in accordance with public order provisions and other international regulations.
+The second stage consists in the enforcement of that decision: basically, obtaining a judicial payment order, seizure of assets and public sale of those assets.
+Depending of the type of insurance contract, the competent court will be either the first instance court or the mercantile court of the place of domicile of the party against which recognition and enforcement is sought.
 Mercantile courts, for example, will be competent for marine insurance claims.
-Recognition and enforcement can be applied for jointly or separately but enforcement itself will not take place until the exequatur is obtained.
+Recognition and enforcement can be applied for jointly or separately, but enforcement itself will not take place until the exequatur is obtained.

 Trends and outlook

-The most traditional insurances, such as home insurance, life insurance, car insurance or death insurance among others, are still very important today.
+The more traditional insurance policies, such as home insurance, life insurance, car insurance or death insurance, among others, are still very important today.

-In addition to this type of insurance, over the past few years we have observed an upward trend in insurance covering technological advances, such as those concerning cybersecurity, new means of urban transport and unmanned vehicles.
-We expect that the increasing reliance on new technologies (e.g., blockchain and artificial intelligence) will maintain the insurance market growth as the risks increase.
+However, these are not the only types of insurance policies and over the past few years we have also observed an upward trend in insurance covering technological advances, such as those concerning cybersecurity, new means of urban transport and unmanned vehicles.
+We expect that the increasing reliance on new technologies (e.g., blockchain and artificial intelligence) will contribute to maintaining growth in the insurance market as risks increase.